brisvag/gibberify/README.md

 Just clone the repo and run `python -m gibberify` from the main directory.
 You can figure out the rest ;)

+Alternatively, you can use the standalone executable `standalone/gibberify`.
+For now, it only works on linux.
+This file was generated with PyInstaller using the configuration file `gibberify.spec`.
+If you want to make it yourself, just run `pyinstaller gibberify.spec` from the main directory (you will need pyinstaller installed, of course)

 # Requirements

 Everything requires python3.6 or higher.